JeffAMcGee/GWJeroo/README.md

 GWJeroo is intended for students in Pre-AP and AP classes who are transitioning from Jeroo to Java.

-I developed this when I was a high school computer science teacher.
+I developed this in 2007 when I was a high school computer science teacher.
 I no longer teach, so I don't expect to update it.

 ## Features